UCI-CubeSat/UCI-CubeSat-Server-v2/README.md

 - `db:pull` updates the current database schema using `DATABASE_URL` in .env
 - `db:generate` creates the TS lib for the database models (basically sets up Prisma for use in the codebase)
 - `db` runs both pull and generate
+- `db:seed` seed runs all seeding scripts to automate mock data creation and storage in dev db branch.
+- `db:seed:log` creates and replaces logs in dev db branch.
+- Note: To add/remove/update users from user table, run `npx prisma studio`.
+It will start a web client where you can modify user data (and log data as well but managing log data manually is a pain).

 ## About Structure